-CBD-dominant strains contain far more CBD than THC and may produce far fewer (if any) psychoactive effects.
-These are best for patients who need symptom relief but must maintain a clear head, and people who are simply sensitive to THC.
+CBD-dominant strains contain far more CBD than THC content and may produce far fewer (if any) psychoactive effects.
+These are best for patients who need symptom relief but must maintain a clear head, and people who are simply sensitive to THC content.

-There are, of course, very balanced THC/CBD strains.
+There are, of course, very balanced THC and CBD strains.
 These contain similar levels of both cannabinoids, providing both symptom relief and mild euphoria.
 These can be a great way to get your feet wet and learn what works for you.

-Remember, especially today, either an indica and sativa strain could be higher or lower THC or CBD.
+Remember, especially today, either a sativa or indica strain could be higher or lower THC and CBD.

 If you’ve ever enjoyed essential oils, aromatherapy, or even really gotten into the smells of your favorite foods, you already basically understand how terpenes work.
 Plants and fruits such as hops, lavender, oranges, pepper, and cannabis produce these critical aromatic compounds that characterize each species.
 Cannabis flowers secrete terpenes as they secrete cannabinoids, and this is what gives a strain its smell, whether it be fuel or skunk, or citrus or berries.

 So, how do terpenes, individually and in various combinations, create the effects we know and love in our favorite cannabis strains?
 And will you find a pattern in strains you prefer based on smell?

 Here are some of the more common terpenes: